MUSEP 7004 - Performance and Pedagogy IV B

 Recital programs are subject to approval and details must be submitted to the discipline specific Head of Studies well in advance of the recital.

 SubmissionWritten components are to be submitted online.
-The program notes should also be supplied at the recital.
+Two copies of the program notes should also be supplied at the recital.

 Grades for your performance in this course will be awarded in accordance with the following scheme: